mwiseca/Python-syntax-aid/README.md

 **To Use:**
 Select strings classes if statements or variables from choices.
-If b is chosen type only the text, print("-----") will be added.
+If b is chosen, type only the text, print("-----") will be added.
 Type m to go to main to select another choice.
 The x to exit feature works in main.